scastiel/book-pr/manuscript.md

 Also don’t underestimate the power of a nice comment to conclude the PR:

-> “I added a couple of comments, but it’s very good job!”
+> “I added a couple of comments, but it’s a very good job!”

 Some comments don’t even need an answer; they’re just a nice way to inject good energy in a team!